cassanogt/core-code-from-scratch-readme/README.md

 ### 1. Your date of birth in the matrix?

-I was born in 1978 for that my binaria year is 11110111010
+I was born in 1978 for that reason my binary birth year is 11110111010

 ### 2. MIPS

 Base on the guide and the examples of the low-level language, create the following

+	a.
 Create a program to add two numbers given by the user

 Script